massalabs/station/INSTALLATION.md

 ### Windows

-Follow [this link](https://github.com/massalabs/Thyra-Menu-Bar-App/releases/tag/v0.0.1) and download the file named "ThyraApp_windows-amd64.exe" on your computer.
+Follow [this link](https://github.com/massalabs/thyra/releases/latest/download/thyra-installer.exe) to download the Thyra installer on your computer.
 Then:
 1. Open it by double clicking
-2. The script starts and here is what it does:
+2. The installer will:
-  * If you have Thyra already installed on your computer, it installs Thyra's icon tray.
+  * Check if you have the latest version of the Thyra and install it if not.
-  * If nothing is installed on your computer yet, it will install both.
+  * Check if you have the latest version of the ThyraApp and install it if not.

 ![windows_icontray_V0](https://user-images.githubusercontent.com/109611779/212294116-05e1dd37-ed3f-4e3e-b034-b02d782bc4ee.png)